Austria to expel up to 60 imams, close 7 mosques - Journal du Cameroun

 Worshippers arriving for Friday prayers were met with a sign on the door reading “closed” in Turkish and German.

-Kursant, a 26-year-old, told AFP: “I’ve been coming to this mosque frequently since I was a child, I’ve had lessons here, I’ve never heard anyone at the mosque, any of the employees, express any Salafist opinions.
+Kursant, a 26-year-old, told AFP: “I’ve been coming to this mosque since I was a child.
+I’ve never heard anyone at the mosque… express any Salafist opinions.
 That’s laughable.”

+He also denied the mosque had any links to Turkish political parties.

 Six other mosques are being closed down, three in Vienna, two in Upper Austria and one in Carinthia.